DefTruth/torchlm/README.md

     shuffle=True
 )
 ```
-Please jump to the entry point of the function for the detail documentations of **training** API for each defined models in torchlm, e.g [pipnet/_impls.py#L166](https://github.com/DefTruth/torchlm/blob/main/torchlm/models/pipnet/_impls.py#L159).
+Please jump to the entry point of the function for the detail documentations of **apply_training** API for each defined models in torchlm, e.g [pipnet/_impls.py#L166](https://github.com/DefTruth/torchlm/blob/main/torchlm/models/pipnet/_impls.py#L159).
 You might see some logs if the training process is running:

 ```shell
 Parameters for DataLoader:  {'batch_size': 16, 'num_workers': 4, 'shuffle': True}